LisaHackett97/fun-space-quiz/README.md

 jshint gives me a msg that emailjs is not defined.
 However if I do define it, it causes a 501 error or 405 error on live site.
 Removed the declaration.

+carousel/figures imgs on smaller screens were not taken up full width and looked strected vertically removed mainconatiner as not needed, g-0 on the carousel row and added some adjustements to carousel items and figures on a media screen: width, margins and pasdding
+Decided that it looked better to make the prev and next indicators transparent on small screens and change color of the icons

 ### Performance and accessibility Testing

 #### Lighthouse testing